FAQ's

 You can use your HSA for many medical tests and costs aside from the membership per their rules.

-We do not provide Super Bills for your insurance.
-You agree not to submit a Super Bill to your insurance if seen at Resolute Integrative Health.
+Medicare CANNOT receive super bills or claims.
+You agree not to submit a Super Bill to your medicare if seen at Resolute Integrative Health.
 This is also in the contract.

 At this time, we do not carry vaccines as they require special storage temperatures and legal requirements.
 You can get vaccines through the local health department and most commercial pharmacies.